 Leave some room on your hard drive

 A full hard drive slows down your computer.
 Leave some room on it.
 It’s a good idea to always leave at least 10-15% free on your hard drives to avoid problems like fragmentation or even drive failure!
 Always monitor how much available space you have on your hard drives.

 It’s important to be organized and know where your stuff is.
 Applications go in the applications folder, documents go in the documents folder, etc. And put all files related to whatever project you are working on in the same folder.
 Right?
 I’ve seen computer desktops and external drives with loads of random files and folders everywhere.
 I’ve also seen some people not being mindful when saving new sessions.
 In a mad rush, they click OK without even looking where their file is being saved.
 No wonder why everything is all over the place and why there is confusion and frustration when I show up to solve the problem… Take your time and pay attention to what you are doing.
 Don’t hit OK or click on anything if you don’t know what’s going on.
 Slow down!
 Make sure things get saved where you want them to be saved… Perhaps now would be a good time to take a few minutes and organize your desktop.
 Copy files and folders to where they should be and get rid of anything you don’t need anymore.
 This frees up space and unclutters your life a little.
 Just a suggestion…

 Backup your data

 There is no better computer advice then this: BACKUP YOUR DATA!!!!!!!!!!
 Even though this is so obvious, a lot of people do not regularly backup files.
 You should always have at least one backup of your files.
 More is better.
 You never know what might happen.
 Hard drives fail.
-Not only do I backup EVERY project I’m working on to multiple drives, I also backup my system and all my applications too using Carbon Copy Cloner.
+Not only do I backup EVERY project I’m working on to multiple drives, my computer also automatically backs up files for me using Time Machine.
 Very important!

 Call Technical Support